Upcoming books

 Abstract: From the earliest stone tools to the latest AI-driven innovations, our relationship with food has always been shaped by technology.
 In “Digital dining: New innovations in food and technology”, Charles Spence and Carlos Velasco explore how emerging digital tools and technologies, such as smartphones, 3D printing, artificial intelligence, robots, and extended reality, are transforming the way we prepare, consume, and experience food.
 Diving into the intersections of tradition and innovation, culture and science, this book offers a thought-provoking journey through the world of gastrophysics and multisensory experience design.
 Will digital technology enrich our culinary experiences or erode the human touch?
 With insights from leading experts, real-world applications, and a critical lens on the ethical and cultural implications, this book invites readers to explore the tantalising possibilities and challenges of a rapidly changing food landscape.
 Whether you are a researcher, food enthusiast, a tech innovator, or a curious thinker, this book will provide you with a new lens to see, taste, and experience the future of food.

 Your reality is a construction by Carlos Velasco (2022).
-Purchase on Jpg.store as an NFT or Amazon.
+Purchase on Amazon or Jpg.store as an NFT or Amazon.

 Abstract: “Your reality is a construction” is my first independently published non-science book and the first original book written as/by an non-fungible token (NFT) fictional character, Thorpe Brown, who is part of the metaverse of The Ape Society (https://www.theapesociety.io/), an NFT community on the Cardano blockchain.
 The book presents a short reflection for every day of the year, intended to make people question their reality, deconstruct it, and reconstruct it, such that it serves their life purpose(s).